ChaoticAurora/chaoticaurora.github.io/content/posts/personal/_index.md

 summary: Some smaller personal projects i have worked on
 ---

-This is a list of some smaller projects that i worked on.
+This is a list of some smaller projects that I worked on.
 Including 3d Renders, Models and Shaders.